tiffanyiris/raspberryGLAM/README.md

 ```
 Download the sensor.py file onto your raspberry pi.
 If everything is connected properly it should run.
 Look at the comments to change any thresholds.

+## Face Detection

+First we'll need to download openCV.
+This process is long and complicated, follow [this guide](https://pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/) and make sure to be careful as you go.

+Now that openCV is installed the rest is fairly simple.
+Download the faceDetection.py and the xml file from this github.
+Source and enter your virtual enviornment with ``` source ~/.profile ``` and ``` workon cv ```.
+Make sure you are in your virtual enviorment, and have fun with the facial detection!